benhessell/personal-website/README.md

 ### Styles
 Every styles file you create, add it to the index.scss file.
 Assets contain base colors, fonts and variables

+### Extras
+For working on work mac: do 'nvm use 12.22.10' in order to handle node-sass Otherwise you get error like:
+'Node Sass does not yet support your current environment: OS X Unsupported architecture (arm64) with Unsupported runtime (93)'